-Maybe you envision an outsourced help desk as a way to reduce costs and introduce new levels of innovation and vision-casting among your IT team.
+Maybe you envision managed help desk as a way to reduce costs and introduce new levels of innovation and vision-casting among your IT team.
 It’s a streamlined efficiency dream, in which your department no longer has budgetary constraints and all end-users glide smoothly from one application to another without any upgrade delays or patching failures.

-Your view of an outsourced help desk may not be so rosy — and it often isn’t in the minds of the entry-level IT staff.
+Your view of managed help desk may not be so rosy — and it often isn’t in the minds of the entry-level IT staff.
 Maybe you had a less-than-stellar experience with managed IT services in the past, and you fear the potential poor service, extensive layoffs that lead to disillusionment and disengagement on your team, and droves of dissatisfied end users.

 While each of these views may be extreme, they are grounded in concerns that every enterprise must have when pursuing the right managed IT services provider relationship.

-The Benefits of Choosing an Outsourced Help Desk
+The Benefits of Choosing Managed Help Desk

 The Need to Exercise Caution

-While there are numerous benefits in outsourced help desk services, businesses should exercise caution to ensure that their needs are being met.
+While there are numerous benefits in managed help desk services, businesses should exercise caution to ensure that their needs are being met.
 There’s some concern that, despite talk of freeing up IT professionals to pursue more in-depth projects, some businesses may perceive a move to outsourcing as an example of "brain drain."
 The loss of experienced IT staff members is a hidden cost to outsourcing, and at the same time, the help desk is an entry-level proving ground for many IT teams.
 As new recruits come in, the organization identifies high-performing employees that are then promoted into more influential roles.

 The impact is not as visible outside of IT, but the effects are eventually felt as the organization’s agility and innovation are impacted by the loss of emerging IT leaders in the enterprise.